pgasawa/origin/README.md

 ## What we learned

-This project was an incredible learning experience for our team as we took on multiple technically complex challenges to reach our ending solution -- something we all thought that we had a potential to use ourselves.
+This project was an incredible learning experience for our team as we took on multiple technically complex challenges to reach our ending solution -- something we all thought that we had a potential to use ourselves, so we are really proud of building an end-to-end solution.

 ## What's next for Origin